It’s so easy! It’s time learn how to make sprouts.

 Sprouting beans turns the dry bean into a fresh vegetable with more vitamins and a brighter flavor.
 It’s the perfect thing for late winter, when you are running out of fresh vegetable from the garden or any time you want an extra punch of nutrition in your menu.
-Added bonus: if you typically have trouble with gas, you may find that you have less gas when you use sprouted beans in your recipes.
+Added bonus: if you typically have trouble with beans causing gas, you may find that it’s less of a problem when you use sprouted beans in your recipes.

 Sprouting turns a dry grain or legume into a powerhouse of taste and nutrition.